jkour/neTabControl/README.md

 2. Open the Project Group and run the Demo to see how to use the component in run-time mode
 <b>Note:</b> The actual components of each tab need to be embedded in a Frame and then attached to the tabControl

+#FMX Style
+There is a style file (neTabControlStyle) which is used in demo to style the tab item and the hint layer.

 #Features

 * Tab items are linked to tags instead of indices.
 For example you can write: SetActiveTab("Welcome Screen") or DeleteTab('Report Summary')